Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 <!---NEU-->
 ## Assign a price group

 A price group classifies different prices that apply to customers to whom the same pricing criteria are applied, for example club members or business partners.
 For example, an assigned price group can reduce the price for a specific offer.
-The price group is stored in the customer master data, so that some offers may cost less.
+The price group is stored in the customer master data.

 If your company supports this feature, the price will be automatically reduced for the customers concerned.
 You can also assign the price group manually.

 #### Prerequisites

+- At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md#select-an-offer).
 - A price group price has been assigned to the related offers, see [Create a price group for POS](../Integration/07_ManageOffers.md#create-a-price-group-for-pos).
 - A price group has been assigned to a customer.